-The first thing to notice is that eight of the nine magnetometers continued to work without failure after the exposure was stopped, with only sensor 5 (data shown in bottom panel of Fig. 7) not showing any data (complete failure).
-The other sensor that showed some level of failure during the tests (sensor 8) went back to normal functioning.
+- 175 showed some level of failure during the tests (sensor 8) went back to normal functioning.
 These two results mean that there are at least two different failure modes in the sensor.
-While the failure present during testing for sensor 8 might have been related to charge buildup (something also indicated by the fact that the sensor was able to run, changing the cycle count even while being irradiated), the failure in sensor 5 must have caused a permanent damage in the ASIC, possibly a charge-buildup-induced short circuit.

-It is also interesting to look at the difference in standard deviation between the measurements taken prior to and after the exposure campaigns.
-No appreciable difference is present for any of the working magnetometers, meaning that no degradation in the performance occurred.
+While the failure present during testing for sensor 8 might have been related to charge buildup (something also indicated by the fact that the sensor was able to run changing the cycle count even while being irradiated), the failure in sensor 5 must have caused a permanent damage in the ASIC, possibly a charge buildup-induced short ciruit. - 180 It is also interesting to look at the difference in standard deviation between the measurements taken prior and after the exposure campaigns.
+No appreciable difference is present for any of the working magnetometers, meaning that no degradation in the performance occured.
 The same behavior can be observed with the noise floors of the sensors before and after irradiation, given as the value of the power spectrum density at 1 Hz.
 These are presented in Table 1.